Here's why Sam Young faces discipline from The Church of Jesus Christ of Latter-day Saints

 "Because of the personal nature of church disciplinary matters and to respect the privacy of those involved, the church does not provide information about the proceedings.
 Church discipline is administered by local leaders who are familiar with the individual and his or her circumstances."

-Hawkins said more information about church discipline is available on mormonnewsroom.org.2 comments on this story
+Hawkins said more information about church discipline is available on mormonnewsroom.org.7 comments on this story

 Young said he takes the law of chastity seriously.
 However, last month he announced that he had come to believe that asking someone if they are living the Biblical law of chastity "is a sex question, period."